 One of the most significant challenges the Company faces in life segment is the quality of provided input data.
-During 2020 the Company focused on increase of data quality of information stored in its data warehouse covering all the life portfolio data.
-As this is one of the key challenges faced in the life business, the Company plans to further enhance the quality through precisely tracking the portfolio development on the level of underlying insurance policy.
+In 2021, the Company focused to enhance data quality of information stored in its data warehouse covering all the life portfolio data.
+As this is one of the key challenges faced in the life business, the Company plans to further improve the quality through precisely tracking the portfolio development on the level of underlying insurance policy.